Texans top Bucs to win AFC South

 Winston passed for 335 yards and a touchdown but, as often has been the case, the turnovers proved to be his undoing.
 Winston has thrown at least four interceptions in a game three times in 2019.
 Ka'imi Fairbairn booted field goals of 25 and 37 yards in the second half for the Texans (10-5), who allowed just 154 yards and a 41-yard Matt Gay field goal following the intermission.

-Hobbled by a lower leg injury throughout the second half, Texans quarterback Deshaun Watson recorded 184 yards on 19-of-32 passing.
+Hobbled by a lower leg injury throughout the second half, Texans quarterback Deshaun Watson recorded 184 yards and an interception on 19-of-32 passing.
 He was sacked five times.
-The Texans failed to fully capitalize on the multiple opportunities presented in the first half.
+The Texans, who gained just 229 total yards, failed to fully capitalize on the multiple opportunities presented in the first half.

-Houston forced four turnovers and blocked a 54-yard Gay field goal attempt yet managed only a 14-point lead.
-Bradley Roby picked off Winston on the second play from scrimmage and returned that interception 27 yards for a score and 7-0 lead just 41 seconds in.
+Houston forced four turnovers and blocked a 54-yard Gay field-goal attempt, yet managed only a 14-point lead.
+Bradley Roby picked off Winston on the second play from scrimmage and returned that interception 27 yards for a score and 7-0 lead just 48 seconds in.
 On the third play of the ensuing Buccaneers drive, Winston tossed his second interception, this one snagged by Texans safety Justin Reid, who returned that pick 27 yards for a touchdown.
 But that score was negated by a Charles Omenihu illegal block, and Houston settled for a 32-yard field goal that provided the Buccaneers a chance to remain within striking distance at 10-0.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)